 How Many Teeth Do Piranhas Have?

-Piranha have around 20 razor sharp, interlocked teeth.
+Piranhas have around 20 razor-sharp, interlocked teeth.

 ©The Jungle Explorer/Shutterstock.com

 Piranha teeth have three sharp, triangular cusps.
 The central cusp is by far the largest, and it’s razor sharp.
 The two smaller cusps on either side of the center cusp are used to lock each tooth into the teeth on either side of it.
-The razor-like teeth are wide from front to back, and narrow from side to side–like a straight razor.
+The razor-like teeth are wide from front to back, and narrow from side to side, like a straight razor.

-When the piranha closes its mouth, the top and bottom rows of teeth act together to form a pair of scalpel sharp scissors.
-A quick shake of the head and whatever prey was unfortunate enough to find its way into the piranha’s mouth is no more.
+When the piranha closes its mouth, the top and bottom rows of teeth act together to form a pair of scalpel-sharp scissors.
+A quick shake of the head, and whatever prey was unfortunate enough to find its way into the piranha’s mouth is no more.

 Replacing Teeth

 Though there is no hard and firm number, piranha generally have around 20 teeth that can grow up to 4 mm long.
-Their bottom teeth are usually larger than their top teeth, and they have a pronounced underbite that forever highlights the shark-like teeth of the lower jaw.
+Their bottom teeth are usually larger than their top teeth, and they have a pronounced underbite that forever highlights the fearsome teeth of the lower jaw.

 Scientists have found that, because of the interlocking nature of piranha teeth, they cannot replace them one by one.
 Instead, the piranha loses all the teeth on one side of its mouth at once.
-These teeth are then immediately replaced by a brand new row of already interlocked, razor sharp teeth.
+These teeth are then immediately replaced by a brand new row of already interlocked, razor-sharp teeth.

-Piranha Bite force
+Piranha Bite Force

 Are Piranhas Dangerous to Humans?